ancient8-gg/nft-ranking-service/README.md

 # NFT Rarity Ranking Service

-A service that calculates and updates rarity rankings for NFT collections stored in MongoDB using the OpenRarity library.
+A service that calculates and updates rarity rankings for NFT collections stored in nft-indexer using the OpenRarity library.

 ## Features

 - Calculates rarity scores for NFT collections using OpenRarity
-- Stores NFT metadata and rarity rankings in MongoDB
+- Stores NFT metadata and rarity rankings in nft-indexer
-- Supports multiple blockchain networks (Ethereum, Polygon, etc.)
 - Configurable rarity calculation parameters
 - Efficient bulk updates for large collections
 - Error handling and logging